newrelic-experimental/nr-account-migration/README.md

-app_conditions | Pass this flag to migrate alert conditions for APM, Browser apps, Key Transactions nrql_conditions | Migrate nrql conditions in the alert policies ext_svc_conditions | Migrate External Service conditions in the alert policies
+app_conditions | Pass this flag to migrate alert conditions for APM, Browser apps, Key Transactions nrql_conditions | Migrate nrql conditions in the alert policies ext_svc_conditions | Migrate External Service conditions in the alert policies infra_conditions | Migrate infrastructure conditions in the alert policies

 This script loads sourceAlertPolicy and alertConditions.